Have you found her?

 Azula was laughing now.
 It was not the high, false peal she'd affected at Chan's party, nor even the sweet, bell-like sound he barely remembered from their distant childhood, but the unhinged cackling of a broken mind that he had not heard since their Agni Kai, and hoped never to hear again.

-She was still addressing what he could only guess to be the illusion of their mother, though she seemed to have recalled Zuko's presence at last.
+She was still speaking to what he could only guess was the illusion of their mother, though she seemed to have recalled Zuko's presence at last.
 "He can't hear you, he can't see you!"
 Azula crowed in a singsong voice.
 "You only exist for me now, you miserable bitch!" she taunted bitterly, her voice ragged.
 "If there's a hell, you must be in it!
 If there's a hell, you must be in it!"

-Zuko blinked back tears as he approached her, his hands shook until he clenched them into fists.
+Zuko blinked back tears as he approached her.
+His hands shook until he clenched them into fists.
 He finally could not decide if Azula was speaking to their mother or herself.
 He couldn't listen to this anymore.
-"Azula!" he said sharply, descending to his knees to be more nearly on her level and seizing her tear-streaked face roughly in his hands.
+"Azula!" he spoke sharply, descending to his knees to be more nearly on her level and seizing her tear-streaked face in his hands.